Pacific Rim Camera

 Where do you get your stuff?

 That about sums it up.
-Ok, I was exaggerating about the personal hygiene thing - the house does have bathroom facilities and we all bathe regularly.
+Ok, I was exaggerating about the personal hygiene thing - the building does have bathroom facilities and we all bathe regularly.
 But the rest of it stands . . .

 Return to Main Catalog Menu